 In the third trial of bupropion, adverse events were reported after only 12 weeks, so this trial did not meet inclusion criteria for efficacy but is included here for harms.
-In this study 76 out of 134 participants (57 percent) experienced at least one adverse event, with no significant differences between intervention and control groups.
-Headaches and dream disturbances were common with active treatment.
-All of the nine instances of dream disturbances were associated with bupropion.
-Three participants (4.1 percent) in the bupropion groups (with and without contingency management) and three participants (4.9 percent) in the placebo groups (with and without contingency management) withdrew from the study due to adverse events.
+In this study 76 of the 134 participants (57%) experienced at least one adverse event, with no significant differences between intervention and control groups.
+Headaches and dream disturbances were common with bupropion, with all of the nine instances of dream disturbances being associated with bupropion.
+Three participants (4.1%) in the bupropion groups (with and without contingency management) and three participants (4.9%) in the placebo groups (with and without contingency management) withdrew from the study due to adverse events.

 Contextual Question 1.
-What Is the Relationship Between Use of ENDS and Use of Other Tobacco Products?
+What Is the Relationship Between Use of E-Cigarettes and Use of Other Tobacco Products?

-As mentioned in the introduction to this review, the most commonly cited reasons for use of ENDS among youth (and young adults) were curiosity, flavoring, and low perceived harm relative to regular tobacco products.
-To answer the contextual question above we identified a 2018 report by the National Academies of Science, Engineering, and Medicine (NASEM) entitled "Public Health Consequences of E-cigarettes" that contained a section on smoking among youth and young adults (to age 29).
-The section focused on "whether those who become e-cigarette users versus those who do not exhibit different patterns of combustible tobacco cigarette use behavior."
-The evidence in this report is centered on one systematic review by Soneji and colleagues of nine studies (n=16,621) that evaluated the association of ever ecigarette use among never cigarette smokers at baseline with cigarette ever smoking at followup.
-Pooled analysis of the seven studies that examined smoking initiation demonstrated increased cigarette smoking associated with ENDS use (23.2 percent for ever e-cigarette users vs. 7.2 percent for never users, AOR 3.5; 95 percent CI 2.38 to 5.16).
-Findings were similar among adolescents and young adults in a study of 2,588 18 to 25 year olds published since the Soneji review.
-The use of e-cigarettes was associated with increased initiation of cigarette smoking compared with never use (AOR 1.36, 95 percent CI 1.01 to 1.83).
-Past 30-day use of ecigarettes was also associated with increased past 30-day use of cigarettes based on a pooled analysis of two studies (n=2,084, AOR 4.28, 95 percent CI, 2.52 to 7.27).
-Four additional studies (n=5.976) not in the Soneji meta-analysis examined cigarette initiation at 4 months to 1 year followup.81-84 All studies found a significantly increased risk in initiation of smoking in adolescents who had used e-cigarettes, consistent with the Soneji review..81-84 One study found that ever cigarette use was associated with increased risk for initiation of e-cigarette use (OR 3.69, 95 percent CI 1.88 to 7.23).
+As mentioned in the introduction, the most commonly cited reasons for use of e-cigarettes among youth (and young adults) were curiosity, flavoring, and low perceived harm relative to regular tobacco products.
+A 2018 report on Public Health Consequences of E-cigarettes, by the National Academies of Science, Engineering, and Medicine (NASEM) contained a section on smoking among youth and young adults (up to 29 years), focused on whether there were differences in patterns of cigarette use between those who were e-cigarette users versus those who were not.
+The report included one systematic review of nine studies (n=16,621) evaluated the association of having ever used e-cigarettes among those who had never smoked a cigarette at baseline with those who had ever smoked a cigarette at followup.
+Pooled analysis of the seven studies examining smoking initiation demonstrated increased initiation of cigarette smoking associated with e-cigarette use (23.2% for those who had ever used an e-cigarette vs. 7.2% for those who had never used an e-cigarette, AOR 3.5; 95% CI, 2.38 to 5.16).
+Findings were similar among adolescents and young adults in a study of 2,588 18 to 25 year olds published since the systematic review.
+The use of e-cigarettes was associated with increased initiation of cigarette smoking compared with never having used e-cigarettes (AOR 1.36, 95% CI, 1.01 to 1.83).
+Past 30-day use of e-cigarettes was also associated with increased past 30-day use of cigarettes based on a pooled analysis of two studies (n=2,084, AOR 4.28, 95% CI, 2.52 to 7.27).
+Four additional studies (n=5,976), not included in the systematic review's meta-analysis, examined cigarette initiation at 4 months to 1 year followup.
+All studies found a significantly increased risk in initiation of cigarette smoking in adolescents who had used e-cigarettes, consistent with the systematic review.
+One study found that having ever smoked a cigarette was associated with an increased risk of initiation of e-cigarettes (OR 3.69, 95% CI, 1.88 to 7.23).